 We go Solar + Battery + P2P

-Its not that new really, in fact Rosnay has been a bit 20th century for quite a while – making wine for the last 3 vintages using a generator on the back of a 1952 Fordson tractor.
+Rosnay has been a bit old fashioned – making wine for the last 3 vintages using a generator on the back of a 1952 Fordson tractor!

-But in April 2021, after a year or two of planning, we disconnected the old girl and plugged into our new solar powered, battery-supported, peer-to-peer-trade-ready, 3 phase power station!
+But in April 2021, after two years of planning, we disconnected the old tractor and plugged into our new solar powered, battery-supported, peer-to-peer-trade-ready, 3 phase power station!

 The story began with a call from Aidan Moore, solar enthusiast and project manager, who knew Rosnay from buying our products for over 10 years.